 This includes not only listening to objections seriously, but even encouraging employees to actively criticize the project.

 Convince fast results.
 The first tangible results should come in very soon and be communicated.

 This is how employees experience that the changes actually benefit the company.
 Open communication also promotes community thinking and helps everyone feel involved and actively contribute to change.

 The wrong decision can not only waste time and money, but also have negative effects and weaken the company.
 It is important to find the right - most urgent, the most effective, the most powerful - improvement.

-It only makes sense to start directly at the bottleneck.
-The bottleneck can be a highly specialized team, a machine, a process, or, very often, management attention.
-Once identified, leverage can be used to achieve effective improvements.
+It only does Senseto start right at the bottleneck.
+The bottleneck can be a highly specialized team, a machine, a process or - what happens very often - management attention.
+Once identified, the lever can be used to achieve effective improvements.

 8. Holistic approach

 This decision must be subordinated to all other areas of the company.
 For the resounding success of an initiative, a holistic approach is inevitable.
 Radical rethinking is necessary:

 A shift from area or tribal thinking to the holistic collaboration of all employees towards a common goal.